darioielardi/twirk/docs/best_practices.md

 sidebar_label: "Best Practices"
 ---

-Twirp simplifies service design when compared with a REST endpoint: method definitions, message types and parsing is handled by the framework (i.e. you don’t have to worry about JSON fields or types).
-However, there are still some things to consider when making a new service in Twirp, mainly to keep consistency.
+twirk simplifies service design when compared with a REST endpoint: method definitions, message types and parsing is handled by the framework (i.e. you don’t have to worry about JSON fields or types).
+However, there are still some things to consider when making a new service in twirk, mainly to keep consistency.

 ## Folder/Package Structure

-The recommended folder/package structure for your twirp `<service>` is:
+The recommended folder/package structure for your twirk `<service>` is:
 ```
 /cmd
     /<service>